By: Linda Antinoro, R.D., L.D.N., J.D., C.D.E., Brigham and Women's Hospital, a Harvard affiliated hospital

 The Scoop on Supplements

 Supplements abound when it comes to arthritis.
 But only glucosamine and chondroitin sulfate have some evidence to support their use.
 Glucosamine with chondroitin may decrease pain in people with moderate to severe osteoarthritis of the knee.
-But studies looking at osteoarthritis of other joints have not shown an advantage over a placebo.

 Note that osteoarthritis is the only type of arthritis that may benefit from these supplements.
 They do not help people with rheumatoid arthritis.